Skip to main content

 • graphics

-• “I didn't like the art style too much, as I think it was too close to Darkest Dungeon, lacking its charm.
-At times, the game felt too direct, which diminished the ambient and mysticism compared to other titles.”
+• “I didn't like the art style too much, since I think it was too close to Darkest Dungeon, with none of its charm, and at some points the game was too direct, making the experience have less ambient and mysticism than Cultist Simulator.”

-• “While the art is charming and the overall aesthetic evokes a suitably spooky vibe, this game was ultimately a letdown because it doesn't take any of its elements far enough, resulting in more of a proof of concept than an engaging game.”
+• “While the art is charming and the overall aesthetic evokes a suitably spooky vibe, this game was ultimately a letdown because while it has all the pieces it needs, it doesn't take any of them far enough, and the result is more of a proof of concept than an engaging game.”

 • atmosphere